hallr/DAT_SF_19/other/git_github_setup.md

   7. Switch back to the command line and type `git push -u origin master`.
 What happens?
   8. Switch back to Github and refresh the page for your repo.
 What do you see now?

-8. Bonus question: What do you think will happen if you type `git push -u instructor master`?
+8. **Bonus question**: What do you think will happen if you type `git push -u instructor master`?
 Why?